OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 We know that this consequence of a full EU importation might sound absurd for many EU outsiders, especially if they have opted for a full EU importation to have the EU free circulation status as a convenient thing, has a completely non-EU operating structure, and is domiciled, e.g., in the US.
 We have seen that many US operators have the full focus on staying compliant with FAA and IRS rules and might not consider other jurisdictions, which can pose unforeseen consequences for the operator and an unpleasant surprise and side-effect when choosing the full importation method.
 Therefore, we always recommend that EU outsiders use the TA procedure whenever possible, as these consequences only relate to the full importation method.

-“Most EU outsiders do not need the free circulation status so why take a huge and perhaps unnecessary risks and liabilities when flying to and within the EU if opting for the full importation.
-The TA procedure will be the better option for most operators”
+“Most EU outsiders do not need the free circulation status, so why take on vast and unnecessary risks and liabilities when flying to and within the EU if opting for full importation.
+The TA procedure will be the better option for most operators.”

 Conclusion

-EU insiders: Incorporate the limitations in your operational manual, as there are simply no other options.
+EU insiders: Incorporate the limitations in your operational manual, as there are no other options.

-EU outsiders: Most EU outsiders do not need the earlier mentioned free circulation status and should be ready to take huge and perhaps unnecessary risks and liabilities when flying to and within the EU if opting for the full importation.
+EU outsiders: Most EU outsiders do not need the earlier mentioned free circulation status and should be ready to take on vast and perhaps unnecessary risks and liabilities when flying to the EU if opting for full importation.
 In addition, this also means that the operator should be ready to adapt to the risk situation and perhaps limit or completely stop any worldwide private use of the aircraft.
 If this is not possible or wished for, the TA procedure will be the better option.

 IMPORTANT!

-Various exotic papers scandals have shown that the risk of extensive audits exists and can be very costly.
-The Paradise Papers have shown that operators can be heavily hit if an aircraft with a full importation is not used the correct way after the importation.
+Various exotic papers scandals have shown that the risk of extensive audits is very costly.
+The Paradise Papers have shown that operators can be heavily hit if an aircraft with a full importation is not used correctly after the importation.
 We are here to advise and secure your position and setup, eliminating any doubt about right and wrong usage of an aircraft.

 List of all OPMAS